Pain and Pleasure ~ A Walk in a Park ~ January 2016

 We don’t know how you feel but we believe children bind all humanity.
 Be they Christian, Muslim, black, white, oriental, African, American, or Australian, children are the common denominator.
 We all want them to have a wonderful life and to have at least as much happiness as we’ve had, and we want them to experience as much of Earth as is possible.
-Hearing the excitement in their young voices got us thinking how great it would be if the old shoe road was open and passable.
-Schoolchildren and ordinary folk alike would then have an opportunity to experience one of the greatest forests of our world.
-It would also allow all to see the many trees and shrubs that flourish in the harsh wet climate found here.
-And it would make possible an opportunity to assess what our forefathers had to endure to eke out a living when bringing the unique Huon Pine to the greater world.
+Hearing the excitement in their young voices got us thinking of how great it would be if the old shoe road was open and passable.
+Schoolchildren and ordinary folk alike would then have an opportunity to experience one of the greatest forests in the world.
+It would also allow folks to see the many trees and shrubs that flourish in the wet climate found here.
+At the same time, walking the track would make create an opportunity to assess what our forefathers had to endure to eke out a living, bringing the unique Huon Pine to the greater world.
 It felt such a shame that this historical track had not been kept clear and we thought that a valuable asset had been lost.
-So, early the next morning we went back and started clearing the dead branches we could lift to make a better, safer access without always having to look down or chance getting lost.
+So, early the next morning we went back and started clearing the dead branches that we could lift, which made better, safer access without having to look down or chance getting lost.

-We did this day by day as a way of enjoying the great outdoors and as sort of a challenge to our bush skills, for the shoe road was quite difficult to find sometimes.
+We returned day after day as a way of enjoying the great outdoors and a challenge to our bush skills, for the shoe road was quite difficult to find sometimes.
 After a half dozen sorties we left the forest and went back to town having strung pink tapes along about one kilometre of the track.
-We had made a start and at least next years orienteering class would more safely be able to penetrate that wonderful forest.
+We had made a start, and that meant next years orienteering class would more safely be able to penetrate that wonderful forest.

 In town, an acquaintance had heard of our interest and came to us with a satellite photo showing what he thought might be one of the timber bridges built so long ago to cart supplies across some of the small creeks.
 Humm, it did lie on the magical dashed line representing the Hydro track on our topographical map, and it wasn’t that much further on from where we’d gotten.
 So, after taking on more supplies, we went back up river for another stint of track finding.

-After the stumps of the last two harvested Huon Pines, a much reduced path wandered on for another kilometre and required a greater skill level to follow because the indented shoe road finished and every direction was looking exactly the same.
-In addition to the danger of becoming lost, there are other dangers in this region.
-Cutting Grass, or what we call Razor Grass, has long blades growing in clumps up to two metres in height with razor sharp serrated edges that easily cut arms, neck, eyes, and eyelids.
+After the stumps of the last two harvested Huon Pines, the indented shoe road finished and every direction was looking exactly the same.
+In addition to the danger of becoming lost, there are other dangers like Cutting Grass, or what we call Razor Grass.
+Long blades growing in clumps up to two metres in height with razor sharp serrated edges that easily cut arms, neck, eyes, and eyelids.
 We can testify to that.

 As the terrain continued to rise, that broad band of Manuka gives way to larger trees of Eucalyptus.
 It becomes more open above, but under foot it becomes a jumble of fallen trees in various stages of rot.
 In such a wet climate, Eucs don’t last long on the ground.
 Therefore along the path of our pink ribbons are many fallen trees that must be climbed over, and many others, slippery ones, to walk along.
 Great care must be taken, not to slip or put a leg down a hole between them otherwise a broken bone might spoil your day by endangering your life and causing great inconvenience to your rescuers.